Danzabar/Name-of-Thrones/README.rst

       -q, --quantity=<number>  the quantity of words to generate [default: 10].
       --min=<length>           the minimum length of each word [default: 4].
       --max=<length>           the maximum length of each word [default: 10].
-      -j, --json               output the names in JSON format.
+      -j, --json               output the words in JSON format.
+      -n, --nocolour           output the words without colourization.

 License
 -------